aws/aws-cdk-go/awscdkgluealpha/README.md

 Streaming jobs are similar to ETL jobs, except that they perform ETL on data streams using the Apache Spark Structured Streaming framework.
 Some Spark job features are not available to Streaming ETL jobs.
 They support Scala and pySpark languages.
-PySpark streaming jobs default Python 3.9, which you can override with any non-deprecated version of Python.
+PySpark streaming jobs run on Python 3.
 It defaults to the G2 worker type and Glue 4.0, both of which you can override.
 The following best practice features are enabled by default:
-`—enable-metrics, —enable-spark-ui, —enable-continuous-cloudwatch-log`.
+`—enable-metrics, —enable-continuous-cloudwatch-log`.
+The Spark UI (`—enable-spark-ui`) is off by default; enable it by setting the `sparkUI` prop.

 Reference the pyspark-streaming-jobs.test.ts and scalaspark-streaming-jobs.test.ts
 unit tests for examples of required-only and optional job parameters when creating